shpongledsummer/atmospheric-weather-card/README.md

 ### ADDING BUTTONS

-The floating buttons in the dashboard screenshots are built with `custom:paper-buttons-row` placed before the weather card.
-Use the `offset` option on this card to layer them visually.
-A reference config is included in `paper-buttons-row-example.yml`.
+To keep this card fast and focused strictly on the weather engine, it does not include built-in buttons.
+If I added a full dashboard layout engine to a weather card, the code would get huge (it is already big enough).

+Instead, the floating buttons you see in the example screenshots are a visual trick using separate cards layered on top.

+This is a somewhat advanced dashboard technique.
+You achieve this look by placing a separate button card (like `custom:paper-buttons-row`) directly before the weather card in your dashboard layout.
+You then use the `offset` setting on the weather card to pull it up, sliding it underneath the buttons so it acts as a dynamic background.
+Since the layout can be a bit complex to set up from scratch, you can find a simplified version of the configuration used in the screenshots in the included `paper-buttons-row-example.yml` file in the repository.

 <br>